 Big thanks to Kate for our next post on ethical shopping: workwear brands made in the United States, Canada, and Europe!
 Readers, how important is ethical shopping to you?
 Do you have any favorite workwear brands that are made in North America or Europe? – Kat

-We introduced our ongoing series of posts on ethical shopping with a roundup of several brands that are made in the United States, mostly small and/or independent labels, and startups — like Dobbin, Bailey44, and Zady.
+We introduced our ongoing series of posts on ethical shopping with a roundup of several brands that are made in the United States, mostly small and/or independent labels, and startups — like Bailey44, Cuyana, and Arkins.
 Today we’re sharing a list of bigger, mainstream brands for workwear — names you’re more likely to recognize — whose clothing is entirely, mostly, or partially made in North America or Europe.
 (As several readers correctly pointed out, the U.S. doesn’t have a monopoly on ethically-produced clothing.)
-And here’s our guide to fair trade and ethically-sourced clothing.
+We also have a guide to fair trade and ethically-sourced clothing.

 Looking at a company’s website, it can often be difficult or impossible to find out where the clothing is made, so we hope this list will be helpful and save you some time as you shop for workwear that’s ethically produced and easily accessible to the average shopper.
 (Pictured: Karen Kane A-Line Jersey Dress, available at Nordstrom for $89.)